biocompute-objects/bco-rag/docs/usage.md

 ## Startup

-From within the `rag/` directory, start the project like so:
+From within the project root directory, start the project like so:

 ```bash
 (env) python main.py